Random Algorithms in Games

 is small and m * n

-is large, the probability of getting duplicate random numbers is low.
+is large, the chance of duplicates is low.
 But if k

 is close to m * n

-, the probability of duplicates is very high, significantly reducing the algorithm's efficiency.
+, the chance of picking duplicates is very high, and the algorithm will become much slower.

-Is there a better way to solve this problem in linear time complexity?
-The answer is yes, and there are several solutions available.
+So, is there a better way to solve this problem in linear time?
+Yes, there are several solutions.